NelsonSharma/topics/README.md

 ## where are the files?

+* files placed in the default `__downloads__` folder will be available for download (only top-level files)
 * files uploaded by external users will be stored in default `__uploads__/<uid>` folder
-* files placed in the default `__downloads__` folder will be available for download (only top-level files)
-* default login file `__login__.xlsx` will be created if not present or not specified otherwise
-* users can be added or removed directly in `__login__.xlsx`
-* when adding a new user, keeping the `PASS` field blank will enable users to set a password on the first login
   * NOTE: since each user has its own directory with the same name as the uid of the user,
   * it is important to avoid illegal characters like backslash or slash in uids
   * if folder names do not support these characters, then the user's directory will not be created and they will always be auto-logged out

 ---

+## note on login databse

+Login databse is an excel (.xlsx) file.
+At server start-up, login file is read once and stored into an in-memory dataframe called login-db ( the `db` variable in `app.py`)

+Login file contains a "login" sheet that has 4 columns -> [ `ADMIN`  `UID`  `NAME`  `PASS` ]

+* `UID` and `NAME`
+  * the `UID` field is the unique-id used to login
+  * only those uids that are populated in the `UID` field of the login file will be allowed to login and use the app
+  * one should pre-fill the `UID` field with known users
+  * the `NAME` field represents full name - should be pre-filed along with `UID`

+* `PASS`
+  * the `PASS` field contains user's password
+  * its initially kept blank - keeping it blank allows for the user to set password when the login for the first time
+  * to set new password, enter uid and the new password on the login page and click on `Login`
+  * if the new password is valid, it will be created and a message will be displayed to user confirming the same

+* `ADMIN`
+  * the `ADMIN` field indicates if the user is an admin or not
+  * keeping it blank would mean that the user is not an admin
+  * an admin can refresh download-list, persist and reload login-db using `<ip>:<port>/<cmd>` url
+  * a default admin user will be auto-created on the first run if the specified login file is absent

+---

 ## how to admin?

 * Adding/Removing/Updating Users
+  * default login file `__login__.xlsx` will be created if not present or not specified otherwise
   * users can be added or removed directly in `__login__.xlsx`
   * however, doing so will not be reflected in the app immediately if its running already
   * this requires the in-memory login-db (which is a dataframe) to be reloaded from `__login__.xlsx`